 Except for the design studios, the Graduate Diploma in Architecture (GDA) courses completed through Athabasca University (AU) are delivered by individualized study; a self-directed learning environment.
-Students will communicate with their course instructor via the Student Success Centre and send assignments over the Internet through Moodle.
+Students will communicate with their course professor via telephone and email and send assignments over the Internet through Moodle.
 These courses may be taken year-round, and will begin on the first day of every month.
 Students will have six months to complete a three-credit course.

 However, the three virtual Design Studio courses (designated "ADST") are completed within a paced group study delivery method.

 Students will require access to a computer with configurations and software as outlined in the computer requirements.
 As instructional support is provided through an online environment, it is important that students have regular and reliable INTERNET access.

 Students who cannot complete their course on or before their course contract end date may apply for an extension by submitting an Extension Request Form along with the applicable fee.

 Students may apply for one extension only per course on or before the original course contract end date.
 The extension starts on the first day following the original course contract end date.
 An extension provides students with an additional two months with full instructor support.
 The schedule for completing the course within the extension period is the responsibility of the student.